Gauge Theory and Skein Modules: Discussion

 \paragraph{Relation to $\hat Z$.} Another set of natural linear combinations is related to the $\hat Z_a$ invariant \cite{Gukov:2016gkn,Gukov:2017kmk}, which, rather than being specified by a root of unity, is labeled by $a\in \mathrm{Tor}\, H_1(M_3,Q(\frak{g}))/W$.
 These labels can be thought of as $S$-dual to abelian flat connections and are related to spin$^c$ structures for $G=\SL(2)$ \cite{gukov2021two} (see also \cite[Sec.~5.7]{Gukov:2025dol} for a recent discussion of the nature of the $a$ label).
 Therefore, they also define evaluation maps on skein classes,

 giving the generalization of the $\hat Z_a$ invariants to the pair $(M_3,L)$ studied in \cite[Sec.~4]{Gukov:2017kmk}.
 This set of states labeled by $a$ seems to have a more natural interplay with skein modules, as $q$ can take arbitrary values, unlike the WRT case where it is restricted to be a root of unity.
-This may provide an interesting setup to study both $\hat Z$ and skein modules.
+This may provide a productive framework to study both $\hat Z$ and skein modules.\footnote{An interesting work in this direction, which appeared around the same time as the first version of the present paper, is \cite{Park:2026jis}.}

 \paragraph{Unifying homological invariants of 3-manifolds.} At this point, it might be illuminating to compare several vector-space-valued invariants associated with 3-manifolds and discuss how they are related to each other through the two-dimensional $T[M_3\times S^1]$ theory. \begin{itemize} \item \textbf{Khovanov homology.} The Khovanov homology \cite{khovanov2000categorification} and its generalizations (e.g.,~\cite{khovanov2008matrix,10.2140/gt.2008.12.1387,gukov2005khovanov,rozansky2010categorification,Witten:2011zz,Gukov:2016gkn,Gukov:2017kmk}) can be obtained from the BPS Hilbert space of the $T[M_3\times S^1]$ theory on an interval (or half-line) with a special ``tip-of-the-cigar'' boundary condition given by the shrinking of the internal $S^1$.
 When $M_3=S^3$, there is a canonical choice of the other boundary condition given by the unique flat connection on $S^3$.
 For more general $M_3$, a natural set of boundary conditions is given by the $a$-labels for $\hat Z$.
 Links in $M_3$ can be incorporated by either codimension-two or codimension-four defects in the 6d theory, leading to operators that are either space-filling from the 2d perspective or localized along the tip-of-the-cigar boundary condition, both of which modify the Hilbert space.
 The latter approach is closely related to our construction upon compactifying the time circle, while viewing the interval direction as the new time direction. \item \textbf{Hilbert spaces of the $\hat Z_a$-TQFT.} As $\hat Z$ is expected to define a 3d TQFT (though it can only satisfy a generalized version of the Atiyah--Segal axioms), one can study its cutting-and-gluing behavior along Riemann surfaces.
 The Hilbert spaces on $T^2$ and higher-genus surfaces have been studied in \cite{gukov2021two,Jagadale:2022abr,Guicardi:2025kqo}.
 Using the functoriality of compactification, these spaces are expected to be related to the Khovanov homology of $\Sigma\times S^1$ discussed in the previous point.
 It would be interesting to compare them and make this connection more precise.